firatkiral/blite/readme.md

 ## Overview

-Blite is a backend server app that comes with built in server services like user authentication, database, mail confirmation, etc. It is designed to be lightweight and fast prototyping.
-Blite is ideal for small to medium sized projects that need a backend server and database.
+Blite is a monolithic backend server app that comes with built in services like user authentication, database, mail confirmation, etc. It is designed to be lightweight and fast prototyping for small to medium sized node.js projects.
+It is built on top of [express](https://expressjs.com/) and uses [controldb](https://github.com/firatkiral/controldb/) as its database.

 ## Features